We're updating our terminology in Jira

 1. On the board, select View settings.

-2. Select or de-select Cover images.
+2. Enable or disable Cover images.

 You can also add card cover images to team-managed software projects, and business projects.